lvh/caesium/README.md

   supporting multi-arity functions; e.g. `scalarmult` in libsodium has two
   functions: one with the fixed base point and one with an explicit base point; caesium just has one function with two arities.
+* caesium sometimes takes a little artistic license with some of the exposed names when that makes more sense than the original; generally fns will be available under both the "official" name and an alias.

 The default caesium bindings will allocate the output array for you and raise exceptions on failure.
 There are also often `-to-buf!` variants of a function